cdaringe/rad/assets/site/0005-manual.md

 The first step to using rad is installation.
 Please see the [install](#install) section for guidance.

-The cli also has a decent help page.
-Once you've installed rad, try running `rad --help`, just to grow acquainted with some of the options you may expect down the road.
+The CLI also has a decent help page.
+Once you have installed rad, try running `rad --help`, to grow acquainted with some of the options you may expect to use down the road.

 Next up, creating a radfile!